Raswanth-Prasath/faultbuffertool/README.md

 ## Acknowledgments

--We acknowledge support for this project from Pacific Gas and Electric, Co.
+We acknowledge support for this project from Pacific Gas and Electric, Co.

 ## License